"Experience A World in One Country"

 Birdlife is outstanding throughout South Africa.
 The country hosts about 800 species, including 600 breeding species, Eurasian migrants and seabirds.
 A good number of bird species are endemic to South Africa, particularly in the Karoo, high veld grasslands and Cape fynbos regions, making this a highly popular destination among international birdwatchers.

-True forests are sparse in South Africa; only small patches occur along the southern coast near Knysna (which to this day contain a very small population of very elusive wild roaming elephants), the Transkeu, along the Northern KwaZulu-Natal coast and in the eastern escarpment.
-Acacia, combretum and mope dominate the sub-tropical lowlands, with taller evergreen trees along rivers and watercourses.
+True forests are sparse in South Africa; only small patches occur along the southern coast near Knysna (which to this day contain a very small population of very elusive wild roaming elephants), the Transkei, along the Northern KwaZulu-Natal coast and in the eastern escarpment.
+Acacia, combretum and mopane dominate the sub-tropical lowlands, with taller evergreen trees along rivers and watercourses.

 South Africa has an excellent network of protected areas.
 With more than 700 publicly owned reserves, including 19 national parks, these constitute about 6 % of the land surface.
 In addition, there are about 200 private game and wildlife reserves.
 The Kruger National Park is the largest, and probably the most famous park.
 Together with the second largest, the Kgalagadi Transfortier Park, these account for about 40% of the total protected area.
 In comparison, most other national parks, reserves and sanctuaries are quite small.

 The Greater Kruger consists of Kruger National Park and a significant number of private game reserves and concession areas that offer some of the best wildlife sightings in the country along with premier accommodation and superb food.